Skip to content

 Let's look at how to build deployment packages for both enablement packages and full feature updates using PDQ Deploy.

 The first thing we need to do is download the enablement package.
-Unfortunately, you won't find these files readily available from the update catalog.
-Instead, here's a Reddit post from Microsoft that provides direct links to the files we need.
+Unfortunately, Microsoft doesn’t make these files easily accessible via the Microsoft Update Catalog.
+However, with some simple Google ingenuity, I found a Reddit post that provides direct links to the files I’m looking for.
+I was also able to find a source for the Windows 11 23H2 enablement package.
 Once you download the file, save it to your PDQ Deploy repository, and we'll get started.

 feature updates 1

-Click the dropdown next to MSI Options and change Restart to Always.
+4. Click the drop-down next to MSI Options and change Restart to Always.

 feature updates 2